EvSivtsova/makersbnb/README.md

 rackup
 ```

-Go to `http://localhost:9292` to have a look at the list of properties you might be interested in renting.
-Please make sure that rackup keeps on running in a terminal.
+Go to `http://localhost:9292` to play with the app.

-To approve a reservation request, login as John Smith using the following email `test2@example.com` and password `password2`.
+To confirm a reservation request, login as John Smith using the following email `test2@example.com` and password `password2`.

 To run the tests:

 ```
 createdb makers_bnb_test
 psql -h 127.0.0.1 makers_bnb_test < spec/seeds/makers_bnb.sql
 rspec
 rubocop
 ```